C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ```
 Here, we are "hard coding" the number of rows we want to show.
 Let's instead use the size of our notes array to determine how many `NoteRow`s to create.

+Let's try running the application in the iOS simulator.
+Click the **Product** dropdown menu, then select **Run**.
+Alternatively, click the play button in the very top left of Xcode.

+We should be able to observe **and** edit each note's title.

 ### Creating a Dynamic List

 When we use `List` to make dynamic views, SwiftUI needs to know how it can identify each item *uniquely*, otherwise it’s not able to compare view hierarchies to figure out what has changed.